bootsy52/XBeeUartMQTTProxy/README.md

 # XBeeUartMQTTProxy
-A TCP/IP Proxy to tunnel MQTT Messages over UART using an XBee Device a Java implementation
+A TCP/IP Proxy to tunnel MQTT Messages over UART using a XBee Device a Java implementation

 == Libraries needed ==